SpoonLabs/astor/docs/astor-docker.md

 ### Basic command

-The shortest command to run Astor on a particular defects from Defects4J is:
+The shortest command to run Astor on a particular defect from Defects4J is:
 ```
 docker run -it --rm tdurieux/astor --id Chart_5

 ```

 The parameter `--id` (or `-i`) indicates the buggy version from Defects4J.
-In this case, we command triggers Astor on defect `Chart 5`.
+In this example, the command triggers Astor on defect `Chart 5`.
 Other values can be, for instance, `Math_70`.

 The result is printed on the screen: